dapper-gh/mp-blockchains-maven/README.md

 Authors

-* Your name here.
-* Your name here.
+* David William Stroud.
+* Sheilla Muligande.
 * Samuel A. Rebelsky (starter code)

 Acknowledgements

 * _Forthcoming_.

-This code may be found at <https://github.com/USERNAME/mp-blockchains-maven>.
+This code may be found at <https://github.com/dapper-gh/mp-blockchains-maven/tree/main>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-blockchinas-maven>.